 11. Not everything is allowed

-The Acropolis is an archaeological site which should be treated with respect.
+The Acropolis is an archaeological site that should be treated with respect.
 For this reason, not everything is allowed.
 So, here’s a list of what you should not do:

 TOUCH the MARBLE